 Mango is popularly known as the "King of fruits" in the Tropical region.
 It is the National tree of Bangladesh and the National Fruit of India and the Philippines.

-Moreover, Mangoes has significant nutritional benefits, high in fiber, a great source of vitamins and antioxidants.
+Moreover, Mangoes have significant nutritional benefits, are high in fibre, a great source of vitamins and antioxidants.

-You can omit papaya or mango, use one or the other although, please do not remove the fish sauce (not unless you have to), if you want to make a salad with Sought Eas Asian Flare.
+You can omit papaya or mango and use one or the other although, please do not remove the fish sauce (not unless you have to), if you want to make a salad with Sought Eas Asian Flare.

 For the salad:

 The most important ingredients for the vinaigrette to get the best flavor are:

 And the rest of the ingredients call for the basics.
 This lime-ginger Vinaigrette is not only for this Mango and papaya salad recipe.
 It is also best enjoyed as a fish or meat marinade, for any type of salad, for dipping, and fantastic to serve along with steamed rice and fried fish as a sauce.